 Learning materials and ICTs

-- As specified in the Norms and Standards for Special Education Needs Schools, teachers in special schools are requested to obtain a Cambridge School Certificate and a Certificate in Special Education (CSE) from the Mauritius Institute of Education (MIE).
-Those already teaching without a qualifications are demanded to attend an appropriate course in Special Education Needs from the MIE within three years;
+Established in 1973, the Mauritius Institute of Education provides teacher education, including certificated trainings in special education needs, a diploma in special education needs for primary and early childhood education levels and a post-graduate diploma on inclusive and special education.
+As specified in the Norms and Standards for Special Education Needs Schools, teachers in special schools are requested to obtain a Cambridge School Certificate and a Certificate in Special Education from the Mauritius Institute of Education.
+Those already teaching without qualifications are required to attend an appropriate course in special education needs from the institute within three years.

-- Particular emphasis is laid on the recruitment and involvement of multi-disciplinary professional teams, such as experts in child psychology, psychiatry, sociology, social work, probation work, child welfare work and community policing both at school and at regional level to cover educational, social, psychological, therapeutic and medical needs.
+To realize inclusion, the 2008–20 Education and Human Resources Strategy Plan committed to preparing new professional profiles, including trainee educator, special education needs educator and special education needs teacher, to work closely with class teachers.
+Particular emphasis is laid on the recruitment and involvement of multi-disciplinary professional teams, such as experts in child psychology, psychiatry, sociology, social work, probation work, child welfare work and community policing, both at school and at regional level, to cover education, social, psychological, therapeutic and medical needs.

 Ethnic and linguisitic groups

 As planned in the 2008–20 Education and Human Resources Strategy Plan, teachers are expected to be trained on the impacts of bilingualism and on methodologies to empower children in the use of languages as a source of learning.

 The 2006 Special Educational Needs and Inclusive Education Policy calls for the establishment of a national special education needs resource centre to develop a database on the numbers of children attending specialized schools, non-formal education settings and daycare centres, carrying out surveys and monitoring social, education and family indicators.